When you need something fast and reliable, but don't want the hassle of building a cloud environment.

 Not with Genesis VMs, unfortunately.
 We do support Jumbo Frames with our Genesis Public Cloud service.

 When ordering, you specify a backup count limit.
 After provisioning, you can enable and specify a schedule for the backups, such as every 2 hours.
 When the backup count is reached, the oldest backup is deleted before a new backup is performed.
-We charge a flat fee for each backup, which is metered every hour, so if you decide to change the backup limit, or disable and delete backups, you will only be charged for what you use.
-For file-level backups, please see Genesis Backup.
+For a more advanced backup solution, including file-level backups, please see our Genesis Backup service, which is an agent-based solution that can create file, image, and/or database-level backups depending on the license purchased.

 VMs can only be upgraded such that the storage is the same size or large due to the fact that block storage devices can't be resized smaller.
 Upgrades must be performed by submitting a ticket.
 We will simply charge the difference in cost pro-rated.